The 42nd Annual Short Course

 Semi-Continuous Emulsion Polymerization and Structured Latexes

-Converting a laboratory scale emulsion polymerization process to a production scale process requires consideration of a range of issues including reaction kinetics, heat transfer and mixing (mass transfer).
+The principles of designing and safely operating emulsion polymerization reactors will be presented in the context of how the selection of reactor type, mode of operation (batch, semi-batch/semi-continuous, continuous) and specific reaction conditions influence latex product properties and reactor productivity.
+The first part of the presentation will emphasize the inter-action of the chemistry and kinetics of emulsion polymerization with the physical design and operation of the reactor.
+The second part of the presentation will examine the issues involved in converting a laboratory scale emulsion polymerization process to a production scale process, including consideration of reaction kinetics, heat transfer and mixing.
 Emulsion polymerizations often pose a difficult scaleup challenge since by their nature the polymerization kinetics are coupled with both heat and mass transfer.
 Consequently almost any change to the process during scaleup is likely to impact product properties, whereas the primary goal of scaleup is to reproduce the latex properties obtained in bench scale experiments.
-Typical challenges encountered in scaleup include inability to obtain the desired latex properties, coagulum formation, and problems controlling the reactor temperature.
-The principles of scaling up an emulsion polymerization will be introduced, and these specific challenges will be discussed.
+The principles of scaling up an emulsion polymerization will be introduced, and specific challenges will be discussed.

 The Role of Surfactants in Emulsion Polymerization Processes and Kinetics